E.S.P. (UFO): Production

-Locations included Sara Lee Factory, Slough; Neptune House at ATV Elstree Studios, Borehamwood; and MGM-British Studios, Borehamwood.
+The episode was filmed at MGM-British Studios, as well as on location at Neptune House (part of ATV Elstree Studios) and a factory in Slough.

 Reception

 Review website anorakzone.com ranks the episode the third-worst of the series, adding that "it's arguably the cheapest-looking episode of UFO, and does strain credulity."
 The review also criticises the ending's "corny expositionary dialogue".
 John Kenneth Muir comments that "there is nothing in particular wrong with 'E.S.P.'; yet it is never terribly original, or even thought-provoking."